ComplexPlane/SMB2JumpMod/README.md

 # Quickstart

 The Jump Mod installs just like the [ApeSphere Practice Mod](https://github.com/complexplane/apesphere).
+Releases of the jump mod can be found [here](https://github.com/ComplexPlane/SMB2JumpMod/releases).

 ## Setup